Hi! I’m Lauren.

 I committed to stop letting food control my life, and instead, use my diet to not only better fuel my body, but to positively impact the world around me.

-Very quickly, the negative self-talk disappeared and my focus was on something much bigger than myself.
-Things eventually fell into place and I began feeling better than I ever had before, with clarity and focus in my life.
+Very quickly, the negative self-talk disappeared and my focus was on something much bigger.
+Things eventually fell into place and I began feeling better than I ever had, with clarity and focus in my life.

 As a consumer, a student, and a dietetic professional, I was taught what I now believe to be the two most overused and disserving messages we all hear about food: “Everything in moderation” and “A calorie is a calorie”.
-No, this doesn’t mean that I believe in “perfect eating” (whatever that means).
-It means that I believe the way that food is incessantly marketed at us does a really good job of keeping consumers disconnected from what is truly on our plates.
+I believe the way that food is incessantly marketed at us does a great job of keeping consumers disconnected from what is truly on our plates.
 And as such, it’s time for us to challenge the norm, together.

 The future of life on this planet depends on it.

 Living a plant-based life has proven to be the best pivot we could have made for our family.
-So much so, that I remained vegan throughout the pregnancy and birth of our first child, who has also been raised vegan – and is happy, healthy, and thriving on plants.
+So much so, that I remained plant-based throughout the pregnancy and birth of our children, who has also been raised this way– and is happy, healthy, and thriving on plants.
 He is the future, and (though it will be challenging at times) we are confident that he will grow up with the knowledge and connection we wish we had as kids, to take the reigns of his own health and impact early on.

 Now, I devote my time and energy to helping you and your family achieve the veg life you are seeking, based on YOUR goals, core values, and priorities.
-Whether you are vegan already or not, planning a pregnancy, currently pregnant, or have kids — I can’t wait to #goveg, together!
+Whether you want to go totally vegan or not, are planning a family, or have kids — I can’t wait to #goveg, together!